If I Hadn't Met You

-Plot
+Synopsis

 The plot revolves around Eduard, who loses his wife Elisa and their kids in a car accident.
 Later, a mysterious woman known as Dr. Everest teaches Eduard how to travel to alternate universes, which leads him to try to find a world in which his family can be saved.

 Cast and characters

 Production and release

 The series was created by Sergi Belbel.
 Produced by Diagonal TV, it had support from the Department of Culture of the Generalitat de Catalunya.
 The series was pre-screened at the Sitges Film Festival.
 It premiered on TV3 on 15 October 2018.
 The original broadcasting run ended on 17 December 2018.